 If you're looking for things for couples to do, consider catching a show at The Hobby Center for the Performing Arts (800 Bagby St.), the crown jewel of Houston's 17-block Theater District.
 The glass-walled contemporary building affords terrific views of the city skyline and neighboring parks and houses two theaters and an impressive Grand Lobby.

 Wikimedia Commons / CC BY SA/Postoak

-Practice self-discipline (or don't!) at the upscale Houston Galleria mall (5085 Westheimer Rd.), which features 375-plus stores in addition to eateries and an ice-skating rink.
+The Houston Galleria mall (5085 Westheimer Rd.) features 375-plus stores in addition to eateries and an ice-skating rink.
 Enjoy wandering around this architectural stunner that's been touted as Houston's top shopping destination.